georgedashen/DSAA6000B/assignment/README.md

 ## Results
 `AUC` and `average_training_time_per_epoch` are recorded for each section and results can be seen in metrics.png and time.png, respectively.

+One may want to reproduce the figures by using the R script `plot.R`.